jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 For the rest of my time I want to talk about the Heavy Ass weights our team has created, and give you some tactical suggestions for making yours awesome.

+In the process of creating this presentation, I learned that in some cases, your support team might not be the group that creates these resources.
+My hope is these suggestions, and the wins for support they illustrate, will give you ammunition for getting better resources created.

+One other note - I'm going to post these slides immediately after my talk, so don't worry about getting any of these points down.

 ## Screenshot of Wistia Documentation

-Let's get to the examples!
-The first is documentation.
-Pretty much everyone in the room has documentation, and I'm hoping one of my tips will help you make it better.
+So let's get to some examples!
+The first heavy weight resources I want to talk about is documentation.
+I'm betting pretty much everyone in the room has documentation, and I'm hoping one of my tips will help you make it better.

 ## Screenshot 2

+At Wistia, we use documentation in a whole bunch of ways.
+Documentation can be a really scary concept, and some customers will be hesitant to even try looking in there.

-First, how do we use documentation?
-Let me count the ways.
-We include a link to it in support emails, to train your customers to start looking in the docs.
+We include a link to the relevant documentation in our support emails.
+This saves our customers from having to search for info themselves, and it also makes them more comfortable with consulting the docs for help.

 We also place a link to it prominently in your app, so users looking to self-service can find it without any trouble.

 ## Heavy Hittin' Docs

-So what are my heavy hitting doc tips?
+So that's how we use documentation, how about some tips?

 First, use your normal language, not robot speak.
-Look at emails you are already sending that work, and pull out parts of that language for your documentation.
+Look at emails you are already sending that work, meaning the customer writes back in and says "thanks, now I get it!", and pull out parts of that language for your documentation.

 Also keep it readable in chunks - we don't have any doc pages that are more than a 10 minute read.

 Second, use lots of real interface images, and make the images as large as you can.
-Help put your readers in the context of the app.
+Images help put your readers in the context of the app.

-Make absolutely certain there is search functionality, and monitor common searches for more ways to improve.
-In our app, we have a link to the documentation in our header bar, and we also provide a way to search the documentation from inside the application as well.
+Third, it is really good to have search functionality in your documentation.
+We provide a way to search the documentation from inside customer accounts.
+We also monitor common searches for more ways to improve.

-Think about who ends up in the documentation - lost folks who might be frustrated.
+Finally, think about who ends up in the documentation - lost folks who might be frustrated.
 Set good context and help them!!
-I think we do a pretty good job in our docs, always trying to get better.
-My favorite docs right now are Githubs.
+I think we do a pretty good job in our docs, but we're always trying to get better.

+My favorite docs right now are the Github docs, which I reference here.

 ## Support Video

-Ok, video is a a little less obvious of an example.
-While screencasting software has made it a lot easier to create help videos, it is still hard to do well.
+The next example is video.
+While videos are not as ubiquitous as documentation, screencasting software has started making them a lot easier to create.

-We have a whole getting started series on video...

-## Screenshot 2

-..and we link to it from every page of our app.

-## Screenshot 3

-We also have lots of videos sprinkled around the popular pages in our documentation.

 Video does the best job of connecting the interface with the support.
 The viewer gets to watch you complete the actions they are looking to do, which